We build medical diagnostics technologies to solve real medical problems - for the the people whose experience those problems.

-Happier to be outdoor more than indoor, skiing and biking, until he became a father of two - which is love most.
+Happier to be outdoors, skiing and biking, more than indoors, until he became a father of two - who are his new passions.

 Jim is Associate Professor at the Biomedical Engineering and the Computer Science Department at Carnegie Mellon University, and a Fellow of the American Institute for Medical and Biological Engineering.
 For over 25 years he has conducted research in the field of blood-wetted medical devices.
 Dr. Antaki holds 16 patents and has published over 85 papers related to medical device in peer-review journals.
 Dr. Antaki received his B.S. in Mechanical and Electrical Engineering from Rensselaer Polytechnic Institute and a Ph.D. in Mechanical Engineering from the University of Pittsburgh.

 Joie is a bioengineer specialized in the field of blood flow, and she mastered microfluidics and diagnostic systems while completing her postdoctoral work at the National Institute of Standards and Technology (NIST).
 Not unfamiliar to the challenges of the start-up world, while at Falcon Genomics, Joie developed tools to personalize cancer therapy based on functional genomics.
 Joie has a bachelor’s degree in chemical engineering from Villanova University and a PhD in bioengineering from the University of Pittsburgh, and has authored 10 peer-reviewed publications and presented at numerous national and international conferences.